AMReX-Codes/amrex/GOVERNANCE.rst

 The technical committee (TC) is the core governance body, where, under normal operations, most ideas are discussed and decisions are made.
 Individual TC members can approve and merge code changes.
 TC members are expected to seek approval of another maintainer for their own changes, except under exigent circumstances.
-TC members lead - and weigh in on - technical discussions and, if needed, can call for a vote of the TC for a technical decision.
+TC members lead and weigh in on technical discussions and, if needed, can call for a vote of the TC for a technical decision.
-TC members can merge/close PRs and issues, and moderate (including block/mute) bad actors.
+TC members can merge/close PRs and issues, and moderate (including blocking or muting) bad actors.
 The TC can propose governance changes to the SC.